Call options: Learn the basics of buying and selling

 How a call option works

-Call options are in the money when the stock price is above the strike price at expiration.
+Call options are “in the money” when the stock price is above the strike price at expiration.
 The call owner can exercise the option, putting up cash to buy the stock at the strike price.
-Or the owner can simply sell the option at its fair market value to another buyer.
+Or the owner can simply sell the option at its fair market value to another buyer before it expires.

-A call owner profits when the premium paid is less than the difference between the stock price and the strike price.
-For example, imagine a trader bought a call for $0.50 with a strike price of $20, and the stock is $23.
-The option is worth $3 and the trader has made a profit of $2.50.
+A call owner profits when the premium paid is less than the difference between the stock price and the strike price at expiration.
+For example, imagine a trader bought a call for $0.50 with a strike price of $20, and the stock is $23 at expiration.
+The option is worth $3 (the $23 stock price minus the $20 strike price) and the trader has made a profit of $2.50 ($3 minus the cost of $0.50).

 Why buy a call option?